samuelgoto/email-verification-protocol/README.md

   - It might be valuable to limit this verification mechanism's potential leakage of user state cross-origin by rejecting verification responses that contain `Access-Control-*` headers. (*User agents that limit third-party cookie access would mitigate this leak, but it's worth considering what we'd like the behavior to be for user agents that allow them.
 With CORS headers, this mechanism would provide a very straightforward user identification mechanism, especially in the ["issue all credentials" alternative discussed above](#heading=h.qd2yaibbowlw).*)
   - Perhaps servers should return a signed "nope" response rather than an `authentication_required` error, which seems like it would mitigate some network-level distinctions that could be inferred without access to the RP's private key?
 - Client-side injection?
-  - Should we protect “nonce” and “value” from script? [https://bsky.app/profile/sgo.to/post/3mlbpzl3abc2y](https://bsky.app/profile/sgo.to/post/3mlbpzl3abc2y)
+  - Should we protect `nonce` and “value” from script? [https://bsky.app/profile/sgo.to/post/3mlbpzl3abc2y](https://bsky.app/profile/sgo.to/post/3mlbpzl3abc2y)